 - Buy an ad on google/facebook

-Note that there are many marketing outlets that are totally free including creating a facebook page, posting on twitter, attending fringe social programs, and email blasts.
+Note that there are many marketing outlets that are totally free including creating a facebook page, posting on twitter and instagram attending digital fringe social programs, discord and email blasts.
+You can also partner with other shows to cross promote; Office Hours & Discord can be great places to make connections that will be mutually beneficial.
 Get creative and save money!

 Every show will have different production needs – it’s up to you to develop the perfect show for your budget.
 In the spirit of most Fringes, production costs tend to be low to place the emphasis on the performers and the work.